No appointment needed.

 iii.
 Samples of work.
 (It isn’t necessary to keep everything done over the year.
 Samples of work could be worksheets or written assignments.
 They could also be copies, scans or photos of a page or two of various reading materials used.
 They could be photos of the child working on a project or anything else that shows the sort of lessons done by the child.)

-I do not need to see all of the documents you have, but I will need to see enough to see evidence that the student has made educational progress commensurate with ability.
+We do not need to see all of the documents you have, but we will need to see enough to see evidence that the student has made educational progress commensurate with ability.
 A few from a variety of subjects from the beginning of the year and a few from the end is usually sufficient.

 The child isn’t being compared to an arbitrary standard but to his or her own start at the beginning of the year.
 If a student is working regularly on educational activities throughout the year, progress should be easy to see.
 Showing me that the student has worked through a curriculum (or a good portion of it anyway) is one way to show progress, but it isn’t the only way.
 Showing that the student was working on more advanced materials or skills at the end of the year than at the beginning is another way.
 Showing that the student has improved greatly is another.

+Most people pay through our website using a credit or debit card or PayPal.
 Payment may be mailed via check or money order.
-Or Paypal may be used; I can be found on PayPal using my email address email@example.com or via the link http://paypal.me/CherylTrzasko.
+Or Paypal may be used via the link http://paypal.me/CherylTrzasko.
 The fee is $38 for one child plus an additional $10 for each sibling evaluated at the same time (so $48 for two children, or $58 for three, etc.).
-There's an extra $10 fee for those who are in a hurry and need the evaluation done with less than a couple of days notice (or with less than a week's notice in the busy season from June to September).
+There's an extra $10 fee for those who are in a hurry and need the evaluation done faster than usual.
 Payment should be sent before the evaluation.

 5. Follow-up Phone Call.